-- a.
-A written goal statement (500-700 words in length, 12 pt. font, in Microsoft Word or RTF) describing your personal and professional career goals; your academic strengths and weaknesses; planned location of clinical practicum experiences and potential clinical preceptors; and role change anticipated following completion of certification - Three professional references (on form provided) to include current nurse manager or nurse administrator and nurse faculty if a recent (<3 yrs.)
-MSN graduate. - c.
+- 1. A written goal statement (500-700 words in length, 12 pt. font, in Microsoft Word or RTF) describing your personal and professional career goals; your academic strengths and weaknesses; planned location of clinical practicum experiences and potential clinical preceptors; and role change anticipated following completion of certification - 2.
+Three professional references (on form provided) to include current nurse manager or nurse administrator and nurse faculty if a recent (<3 yrs.)
+MSN graduate. - 3.
 Professional resume

 All program admission materials must be received prior to the due date noted on the program web page.
 An interview may be offered following a review of admission materials.
-Completion of an interview and acceptance by the Graduate School does not assure acceptance into the certificate program.
+Completion of an interview and acceptance by Graduate Studies does not assure acceptance into the certificate program.
 Incomplete applications will not be considered for admission.
-Applicants must reapply to be considered for the next admission cycle by updating the Graduate School application, and submitting all required program materials.
+Applicants must reapply to be considered for the next admission cycle by updating the Graduate Studies application, and submitting all required program materials.

-Please refer to the admission section (http://catalog.wku.edu/graduate/admission/) of this catalog for Graduate School admission requirements.
+Please refer to the admission section (http://catalog.wku.edu/graduate/ admission/) of this catalog for Graduate Studies admission requirements.

-Code Title Hours Required Courses NURS 508 Advanced Issues in Professional Nursing 1 NURS 509 Practice Management for Advanced Practice Nurses 1 NURS 546 Primary Care of the Infant, Child, and Adolescent 3
+Code Title Hours Required Courses NURS 508 Advanced Issues in Professional Nursing 1 NURS 509 Practice Management for Advanced Practice Nurses 1 NURS 546 Primary Care of the Infant, Child, and Adolescent 3 NURS 547 Primary Care of the Infant, Child and Adolescent Clinical 2 NURS 548 Primary Care of the Adult 3 NURS 549 Primary Care of the Adult Clinical 2

-Total Hours 17

-NURS 554 Primary Care Internship 5

-NURS 549 Primary Care of the Adult Clinical 2

-NURS 548 Primary Care of the Adult 3

-NURS 547 RS 547 Primary Care of the Infant, Child and Adolescent Clinical